Can't stay awake in bed

 I suppose I'm lucky.
 I fall asleep almost as soon as my head hits the pillow.
 The problem is that I can't stay awake in bed even when I really need to, e.g. to talk about important things with my girlfriend.
 No matter what I do to try to stay focused and awake, I invariably nod off.
 Aside from simply not going to bed until sleep is okay, are there techniques for postponing sleep — short of speed or gallons of coffee?

-You can consider yourself lucky; feeling sleepy in bed is a good thing.
-In fact, sleep specialists recommend that the bed only be used for sleeping and sex.
-That would imply that, aside from sweet nothings, conversations with your partner should take place in another location.
+You can consider yourself lucky; feeling sleepy in bed is a good thing (ask anyone with insomnia).
+In fact, sleep specialists recommend keeping bedroom activities limited to sleeping and sex.
+That would imply that, aside from sweet nothings, important conversations with your partner (or any activity that requires focus) should take place at another location.
+And sure, you could do a bunch of things to postpone sleep (taking speed and drinking gallons of coffee included, but strongly not recommended), but when you’re tired, it’s best to (you guessed it) go to sleep.